cristianfalcone/ajo/readme.md

   }
   ```

-- `this.$next()`: Advances the generator to the next yield point.
+- `this.next()`: Advances the generator to the next yield point.
 It's automatically called by `this.render()` and is rarely used directly.

-- `this.$throw(error)`: Throws an error in the generator.
+- `this.throw(error)`: Throws an error in the generator.
 Useful for error propagation and creating error boundaries.
 Ajo automatically calls this method when an error occurs during rendering.

   ```javascript
   function* ErrorBoundary(props) {